-- 1. The bilge well in suitable size are to be provided for draining water which may gather on the double bottom. - 2.
+- 1. The bilge well in suitable size is to be provided for draining water which may gather on the double bottom. - 2.
 Small wells constructed in the double bottom in connection with drainage arrangements of holds, etc., shall not extend downward more than necessary.
 A well extending to the outer bottom is, however, permitted at the after end of the shaft tunnel. - 3.
 Other wells (e.g., for lubricating oil under main engines) may be permitted by the Society if satisfied that the arrangements give protection equivalent to that afforded by a double bottom complying with this Chapter.
 (2018) - 4.
-For wells specified in 2. and 3. above, except those at the ends of shaft tunnels, the vertical distance from the bottom of such a well to a plane coinciding with the keel line be less than 500 mm.
-Where, however, the vertical distance do not meet the requirement, the concerned parts are to be in accordance with the requirements in 101.
+For wells specified in Par 2. and 3. above, except those at the ends of shaft tunnels, the vertical distance from the bottom of such a well to a plane coinciding with the keel line is not to be less than h/2 or 500 mm, whichever is greater, Where, however, the vertical distance do not meet the requirement, the concerned parts are to be in accordance with the requirements in 101.
 3. above.
-(2018)
+(2023)